 Website reports "Could not load library "nominatim.so"

 SELECT make_standard_name('3039 E MEADOWLARK LN') [nativecode=ERROR: could not load library "/srv/nominatim/Nominatim-3.1.0/build/module/nominatim.so": /srv/nominatim/Nominatim-3.1.0/build/module/nominatim.so: cannot open shared object file: Permission denied CONTEXT: PL/pgSQL function make_standard_name(text) line 5 at assignment]

 postgres, needs to have access to that file.

-The permission need to be read & executable by everybody, e.g.
+The permission need to be read & executable by everybody, but not writeable by everybody, e.g.

 -rwxr-xr-x 1 nominatim nominatim 297984 build/module/nominatim.so